wcfrobert/ezbolt/README.md

 ## Introduction

-EZbolt is a Python script that calculates bolt forces in bolted connections subject to shear and in-plane torsion.
-It does so using both the Elastic Method and the Instant Center of Rotation (ICR) method as outlined in the AISC steel construction manual.
+EZbolt is a Python applet that calculates bolt forces in bolted connections subject to shear and in-plane torsion.
+It does so using both the Elastic Method and the Instant Center of Rotation (ICR) method as described in the AISC steel construction manual.

 The iterative algorithm to locate the ICR is based on this seminal paper by Donald Brandt: [Rapid Determination of Ultimate Strength of Eccentrically Loaded Bolt Groups.] (https://www.aisc.org/Rapid-Determination-of-Ultimate-Strength-of-Eccentrically-Loaded-Bolt-Groups)